iAmErmac/Voxel-Doom-VR/README.md

 ![Voxel Doom 2](https://media.moddb.com/images/downloads/1/262/261802/voxeldoom2.png)

 Voxel Doom II is the follow up to 2022's award-winning Voxel Doom.
 This is a new graphics mod that replaces all monsters, weapons, props and items with fully 3d voxel models.
 It replaces all monsters from both Doom and Doom II.

+This mod is modified by Ermac to add backward compatibility for LZDoom and QuestZDoom.
+It also fixes wadsmoosh compatibility.

 - Doomworld Discussion: https://www.doomworld.com/forum/topic/130853-voxel-doom/
 - MODDB: https://www.moddb.com/mods/voxel-doom-ii